 - El Salvador has a globally recognized workforce.
 Its workers have distinguished themselves for their productivity, efficiency, and work ethic.
 Fifty-six percent of El Salvador’s economically active population is less than 40 years of age.
 El Salvador is a young and highly productive nation.

-- Those companies that are investing in El Salvador will discover that the county’s cost structure is a competitive one.
+- Those companies that are investing in El Salvador will discover that the country’s cost structure is a competitive one.
 The prestigious publication the Financial Times rates El Salvador’s labor and business costs as being among the lowest in the region.

 - Investing in El Salvador is done in US dollars.
 The country adopted the North American currency as its legal tender in 2001.
 A dollarized economy reduces currency risk and minimizes inflation.

 - According to the World Economic Forum, infrastructure in El Salvador is among the most competitive in Central America and in Latin America as a whole.
 It’s modern seaports, airports, and highways enable companies that are investing in El Salvador to conduct their logistics operations in an efficient manner.
-Companies that are investing in Venezuela also have access to a modern telecommunications infrastructure, as well as a reliable electricity grid.
+Companies that are investing in El Salvador also have access to a modern telecommunications infrastructure, as well as a reliable electricity grid.

-- The country offers businesses that choose investing in El Salvador valuable tax incentives.
+- The country offers businesses that choose to invest in El Salvador valuable tax incentives.
 These include corporate income tax exemptions, as well as exemptions from municipal and capital transfer taxes.
 In designated “free trade zones,” investors may import the machinery, equipment, and raw materials that are used in production on a duty-free basis.

 - Investing in El Salvador guarantees preferential access to international markets.
 Companies that set up operations in the country will be able to reach 43 countries that represent a pool of approximately 1.2 billion consumers.
 El Salvador has trade agreements with Bolivia, its neighbors in Central America, Chile, Colombia, South Korea, Cuba, Ecuador, the United States, Mexico, Panama, the Dominican Republic, China, Trinidad and Tobago, and the European Union.